One woman, Patsy, left the True Woman Conference. Here’s why she didn’t stick around:

 I know there may be a lot of details to doing these types of things.
 However, 7,000 women walked by hundreds of homeless.
 Did you know that Indianapolis has anywhere from 4,500—8,000 homeless people on the streets on any given night?

 By the way, the conference ended up being just what I needed.
-Though I am still grieving my mother’s passing, what a great reminder in my life that we are called to be different.
+What a great reminder in my life that we are called to be different.

-Obviously, there’s nothing wrong with attending a conference for a couple days, and the challenge isn’t for you to leave the next conference you attend to care for the homeless.
+Obviously, there’s nothing wrong with attending a conference for a couple days; I’m not trying to get you to leave the next conference you attend to care for the homeless.
 But it is a good reminder for everyday life.